martinwells/objects.js/README.md

 Lastly, and probably most importantly, we open-sourced all this so that other library developers (creating code for use in games) can implement things like object pooling easily (and thus making it useful in a gaming context).

+# Changes (10/20/12)
+Removed the dependency of jQuery.
+Some of the jQuery functionality has been moved directly into gamecore.
+Script execution order has also changed.
+It should now be gamecore.js, class.js and then the new base.js

 # Changes (8/9/12)
 See the [blog post](http://blog.getplaycraft.com/array-pooling/) for